Coal Point

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 18 trips per day across all routes, resulting in approximately 6 weekly trips per individual stop.
+The service frequency averages 18 trips per day across all routes, equating to approximately 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport